cleanlab/cleanlab/README.md

 # ```cleanlab```
-A Python package for Confident Learning with state-of-the-art algorithms for multiclass learning with noisy labels, detection of label errors in massive datasets, latent noisy channel estimation, latent prior estimation, and much more.

-#### Confident learning theory and algorithms are:
+A Python package for cleaning/fixing errors in dataset labels using state-of-the-art algorithms for multiclass learning with noisy labels, detection of label errors in massive datasets, latent noisy channel estimation, latent prior estimation, and much more.
+This package implements the theory and algorithms of the machine learning subfield known as confident learning.

+## ```cleanlab``` is:
 1. fast - only two hours (on cpu-based laptop) to find the label errors in the 2012 ImageNet Validation set
 2. robust - provable generalization and risk minimimzation guarantees with imperfect probability estimation
 3. general - works with any probablistic classifier, Faster R-CNN, logistic regression, LSTM, etc.
+4. unique - the only general implementation for multiclass learning with noisy lables for ANY classifier (deep or not), for ANY amount/distribution of label noise distribution, with no information about the label noise needed a priori.

 Check out these [examples](examples).